awsdocs/amazon-connect-admin-guide/doc_source/contact-search.md

 + **Contact search \- View** \(Required\): Grants access to the **Contact search** page, and the ability to search for contacts\.
 + **Restrict contact access** \(Optional\): Manage a user's access to results on the **Contact search** page based on their agent hierarchy group\.

-  For example, agents who are assigned to AgentGroup\-1 can only view contact trace records \(CTRs\) for contacts handled by agents in that hierarchy group, and any groups below them\. \(If they have permissions for **Recorded conversations**, they can also listen to call recordings and view transcripts\.\) Agents assigned to AgentGroup\-2 can only access CTRs for contacts handled by their group, and any groups below them\.
+  For example, agents who are assigned to AgentGroup\-1 can only view contact records for contacts handled by agents in that hierarchy group, and any groups below them\. \(If they have permissions for **Recorded conversations**, they can also listen to call recordings and view transcripts\.\) Agents assigned to AgentGroup\-2 can only access contact records for contacts handled by their group, and any groups below them\.

-  Managers and others who are in higher level groups can view CTRs for contacts handled by all the groups below them, such as AgentGroup\-1 and 2\.
+  Managers and others who are in higher level groups can view contact records for contacts handled by all the groups below them, such as AgentGroup\-1 and 2\.

   For this permission, **All** = **View** since **View** is the only action granted\.